- How does the UO define an international student?

 Yes, according to U.S. law, on-campus employment is the only legal employment for international students.

 Most international students attending the UO hold student (F1) visas.
 After you are admitted to the UO you will receive a Notification of Admission and a Certificate of Eligibility (I-20 Form).
 In order to obtain a student visa, present the Certificate of Eligibility (I-20 Form) to a United States embassy or consulate.
 The U.S. Department of State offers more information about obtaining a student visa.
 If you are attending a college or university in the United States, you must obtain a new Form I-20 from the University of Oregon.
-Be sure to complete the International Student Transfer Form from the Office of International Affairs.
+Be sure to complete the Transfer-In form from the Office of International Affairs.
 Your SEVIS record must be released from your former school to the University of Oregon.
 If you have specific questions about student visas, you can contact the SEVIS coordinator at the Office of International Affairs.